 The examination may be written by undergraduate students in their 4th year, or by graduate students.
 They will then need to submit evidence of experience when it has been completed.
 It is recommended that working physicists submit evidence of background and experience prior to writing the examination.
 Try the sample version of the Professional Practice Examination.

-The next examination will be in January 2017.
+The next examination will be on January 23 2018.
 Please contact the Department of Physics of your university for details.

 The CAP recognizes that some very good resources exist which may assist an applicant in preparing for the PPE.
 One very useful on-line resource is entitled “On Being a Scientist”, prepared by the American National Academy of Sciences.
 The on-line version of the booklet is available at http://books.nap.edu/html/obas/.
 Paper copies may be obtained directly from the NAS for a small fee.